Roti Noodles/Chapati Noodles

 #Leftover roti # Snacks #Kids special #Healthy # Wheat flour

-Roti noodles is the best use of left over chapatis.
-It is healthy as well delicious.
+Roti noodles are the best use of leftover chapatis.
+It is healthy as well as delicious.
 Once you make this, I am sure you won’t mind rotis being left in your casserole.
 In fact, you might make some extra to munch on this yummy snack later on.

 So let’s see how to make this yummilicious noodles.
 This is made exactly like Hakka noodles with the only difference that in place of noodles we use chapatis.